niatec-isu/niccdc-module-ssh/message1.md

 We'd like to require the use of SSH keys.
 This will need to be done in multiple steps.
 You'll need to [generate](hints/ssh-keygen.md) an `ed25519` key for yourself on your workstation.
+You should store this key in the default location and set the passphrase for this key to `ILoveAppl3`.
 Then you'll need to [copy your key](hints/ssh-copy-id.md) to the SSH server, as well as [manually copy](hints/manual-copy.md) the attached keys to the appropriate user accounts.
 At this point, you should [disable both](hints/require-keys.md) password authentication and keyboard interactive authentication.
 You should also take the time to [remove](hints/remove-keys.md) any other authorized keys that you didn't copy over, as they are rogue keys.